 Our primal selves are playful, joyful, devious, fun… they can teach us a lot.
 When we engage with them, when we make them conscious we no longer have the repression, the rules and restrictions that have been handed to us by ourselves, our families, by society, by others who consider themselves “spiritual”.
 When we can make peace with the inner violence, with the sexual currents within us, with the hatred, with the desire to scream and slash and run, when we are conscious of every bit of ourselves we no longer subconsciously (or consciously) lash out at the world… and we have taken responsibility for that small parcel of energy that has gone out into the world making our world such a violent, unconscious, unfeeling, and quite frankly, brutal, place to be.

 My first book, the Spiritual Awakening Guide, is available on Amazon now.
 It goes over types of spiritual awakenings, the spiritual journey as a whole, and symptoms of spiritual awakening in a pragmatic, non-dogmatic way.
-You can get it here or here (kindle version).
-You can contact me for inquiries about sessions and the work that I do.
+You can get it here.